TIPS: Packing & Other Stuff

 You don’t need me to tell you how many pairs of underwear you should take on a trip.
 And if you are one of those people who can travel only with a carryon, that’s awesome.
 But here are some things that you should consider when you travel now that you’re a grownup, regardless of how many bags (or underwear) you travel with:

 If you have to bring it with you and it’s bigger than your purse or camera, make sure it has wheels.
 I suffered from the overweight, overstuffed, carryon shoulder cramp for many years.
-Now, unless it’s a day pack that I need because I’m hiking, my carryon has wheels.
+Now, unless it’s a small pack that I use to carry my computer (which doubles as a daypack for hiking), my carryon has wheels.
 Just like the rest of my luggage.

 TIP: Carryon sizes seem to be changing with many airlines, so be sure to check the dimensions that are allowed by your specific airline.
 And if you are going to be travelling domestically within your destination on small planes, it’s a good idea to know what those luggage restrictions and allowances are as well.